ToxPuro/astaroth/paper.md

 Due to the ubiquity and expense of stencil computations, a common library for implementing them efficiently on GPUs is needed, more so because high-performance codes require portability across multiple different computing platforms.
 Such a library is both needed for accelerating existing codes and writing new ones.
-Thus, its API has to enable good integration with existing and easy writing of new code.
+Thus, its API has to enable good integration with existing and easy development of new code.

-`Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain specific language (DSL)[^sample_footnote], which enables researchers in different domains to write their stencil computations in a compact and obvious way.
+`Astaroth` strives to be this library, encapsulating the core steps and structures of stencil computations in its domain-specific language (DSL)[^sample_footnote], which enables researchers in different domains to write their stencil computations in a compact and obvious way.
 This encapsulation allows `Astaroth` to provide the needed execution platform for different application cases, predominantly for partial differential equation (PDE) solvers, but also for image processing and numerical linear algebra.

-Multiphysics simulations in particular pose computationally challenging stencil calculations due to the need of holding values of many fields in working memory at the same time, and accelerating them was the original need for which `Astaroth` was developed.
+Multiphysics simulations in particular pose computationally challenging stencil calculations due to the need to hold values of many fields in working memory at the same time, and accelerating them was the original need for which `Astaroth` was developed.
 As an example of this use case, `Astaroth` has been used to accelerate the widely used astrophysics framework `Pencil Code`, for which existing solutions were not fit.